Three Ehrhart Quasi-polynomials: Intermediate weighted Ehrhart quasi-polynomials for parametric polytopes

-There is a unique chamber $\tau_e$ such that $\p(b)$ is empty for $b\in \tau_e$, it is the complement of the cone $\mu(V)+\sum_{k=1}^N\R_{\geq 0}e_k$.
-The other chambers are contained in $\mu(V)+\sum_{k=1}^N\R_{\geq 0}e_k$, they are called \emph{admissible}.
+There is a unique chamber $\tau_e$ such that $\p(b)$ is empty for $b\in \tau_e$, it is the complement of the cone $\alpha(V)+\sum_{k=1}^N\R_{\geq 0}e_k$.
+The other chambers are contained in $\alpha(V)+\sum_{k=1}^N\R_{\geq 0}e_k$, they are called \emph{admissible}.

-Chambers are open conical sets which contain the vector subspace $\mu(V)$.
-Thus the relevant sets are the projected chambers in $\R^N/\mu(V)$.
-They are easier to visualize. \begin{lemma} The projected chambers in $\R^N/\mu(V)$ are the connected components of the complement of the union of the boundaries of the cones generated by $N-d$ linearly independent vectors among the $\phi_j$'s. \end{lemma}
+Chambers are open conical sets which contain the vector subspace $\alpha(V)$.
+Thus the relevant sets are the projected chambers in $\R^N/\alpha(V)$.
+They are easier to visualize. \begin{lemma} The projected chambers in $\R^N/\alpha(V)$ are the connected components of the complement of the union of the boundaries of the cones generated by $N-d$ linearly independent vectors among the $\phi_j$'s. \end{lemma}

-We have the following well-known description of the walls, vertices and cones at vertices of $\p(b)$ when $b$ varies in a $\mu$-chamber. \begin{proposition} Let $\tau$ be a $\mu$-chamber.
+We have the following well-known description of the walls, vertices and cones at vertices of $\p(b)$ when $b$ varies in an $\alpha$-chamber. \begin{proposition} Let $\tau$ be an $\alpha$-chamber.
 Let $\CB_\tau$ be the set of $B\in \CB$ such that $\tau$ is contained in the cone $\d_B$.
 Then, for $b\in\tau$, the following holds.

 \begin{enumerate}[\rm(i)] \item $\p(b)$ is simple.